 - 8 Check-in With Yourself After 30 Days

 It’s not uncommon for couples to break up because of their ego.

 Nobody wants to back off.
 And no one likes to lose an argument.
 Sadly though, someone WILL lose, with the other believing the relationship is not for them.
 If this is the case, you would be pushing the right person away because you’re not sure how to deal with each other.

-2. You had a Great Relationship
+Did You Have a Great Relationship?

-If the relationship was smooth all the way through until the point of breakup, then the fight that ended it — and the issue it was over — could be an isolated case.
+If the relationship was smooth all the way through until the point of breakup, then the fight that ended it —and the issue it was over— could be an isolated case.

 Think back over the time you had with your partner.

 How often did you fight with them?
 How did you feel about the relationship when everything was normal?
 Did you feel like you could always be honest with them?
 Did you feel like they were always honest with you?